the-themis-benchmarks/home/README.md

 ## Prerequisite

 * You need to enable the virtualization technology in your computer's BIOS (see [this link](https://stackoverflow.com/questions/35456063/enable-intel-vt-x-intel-virtualization-technology-intel-vt-x) for how to enable the virtualization technology).
-Most computers by default have this virtualization option turned on.
+Most computers by default already have this virtualization option turned on.
 * Your computer needs at least 16G of memory, and at least 40G of storage.
 * We built our artifact by using VirtualBox [v6.1.20](https://www.virtualbox.org/wiki/Download_Old_Builds_6_1).
 Please install VirtualBox based on your OS type.
-After installing virtualbox, you may need to reboot the computer.
+After installing VirtualBox, you may need to reboot the computer.

 ## Setup Virtual Machine